 With all the organization tips, tricks and freebies out there, what is it that you actually NEED?!
-For those of you about to start your first year teaching or just trying to set things up so things go better than last year, I’m here to give you my top 7 must have organization tips.
+For those of you about to start your first year teaching or just trying to set things up so things go better than last year, I’m here to give you my top 7 must have tools to organize your class.

 Thanks bloglovin.com for this detailed explanation of how to set up classroom mailboxes.